stitchdata/docs/_getting-started/concepts-system-overview-guide.md

           Stitch converts data types only where needed to ensure the data is accepted by your destination.

-          With some exceptions, when a data type is changed in the source, Stitch will create an additional column in the destination to accommodate the new data type.
+          With some exceptions, when a data type is changed or a field has multiple data types in the source, Stitch will create an additional column in the destination to accommodate the new data type.
 This will look like the column has been "split".
 For example:

           {% assign column-headings = "id|has_magic__bo|has_magic__st" | split: "|" %}
           {% assign attributes = "id|boolean|string" | split: "|" %}